STATUSLeast Concern

 COMMON NAME (SCIENTIFIC NAME)Trachycephalus resinifictrix

-DIETInsects, other invertebrates, and small amphibians
+DIETInsects, spiders, small invertebrates and amphibians

 RANGESouth America - Colombia, Bolivia, Brazil, Ecuador, Peru, and Venezuela